kscherme/project4/README.md

 * `ofstream outputFile`: This is the output file stream.
 This also needs to be global so it can be accessed by multiple functions.
 The alarm handler and the exit handler.

+Main then starts by parsing the search file, then parsing the sites file, then it fills fetch queue for the first run.
+It then sets the singals for SIGALRM and SIGINT.
+It then creates the threads and sets off the alarm for the first time, going to the `alarmHandler` function.
+Then main gets local time for the output file and enters the main loop, controlled by the `keepRunning` variable.
+When this variable changes to 0 when ^C is called, this loop exits, the threads are collected and main returns 0.

+EOF